 How much to buy: 4 to 6 ounces of juice per person should suffice.
 (Get an extra 1/2 gallon or 2 if you'd like to serve juice at the table as well.)

 Crunchy on the outside, chewy and dense on the inside, fresh bagels are the ultimate foil for silky, salty lox, cream cheese, and veggies.
-If you've got a good local bagel shop, make a special trip for your break-fast bagels -- they'll be far tastier and more satisfying than the commercial brands.
-Or, if you're feeling ambitious, you can try your hand at making your own homemade bagels.
-(Note that if any of your guests have celiac disease, many supermarkets now carry gluten-free... bagels.
-They're not exactly the real thing, and definitely benefit from toasting, but it's a nice gesture to pick some up for those who need them.)
+If you've got a good local bagel shop, make a special trip for your break-fast bagels—they'll be far tastier and more satisfying than the commercial brands.
+If you're feeling ambitious, you can try your hand at making your homemade bagels.

 How much to buy: Many bagel shops allow 1 1/2 bagels per person when they're making catering platters, so that's a good rule of thumb to follow.